 Tip: Select your preferred age range so you don’t have to filter through people who are 20 years older or younger.

 Tip: You can also set your discoverable distance under your settings for places you frequent e.g. your home or your workplace.
 For instance, I used to use Tinder only when I’m home as the distance between me and my partner’s home is a crucial factor in the closeness of my partner.

-When Paktor was first launched, it is often likened to Tinder.
-That has changed over several developments, and now Paktor builds on the idea of a fun activity where you earn points from frequent activities to redeem ‘gifts’ to give to users whom you think deserves more than just a ‘like’.
+When Paktor was first launched, it was often likened to Tinder.
+That has changed over several developments, and now Paktor builds on the idea of a fun activity where you earn points from frequent activities to redeem ‘gifts’ to give to users whom you think deserve more than just a ‘like’.
 It also has simple yes/no quizzes asking if for instance, if you think this particular user is a dog-lover.

 Like most games, there’s a lot of promotion of in-app purchases and Paktor is one that heavily markets it, even to the fact that you need to upgrade to see who has ‘liked’ you, which is usually a basic free function in most dating apps.

-Tip: Know when and what the rewards you can claim for free and remember to claim them!
+Tip: Know when and what rewards you can claim for free and remember to claim them!
 E.g. Daily Swipe, Continuous Visits, Daily Reward.

-Tip: Tinder tips also applies to Paktor.
+Tip: Tinder tips also apply to Paktor.

 Happn is the dating app that sparks the hope and romance in you everywhere you go.
 Users are able to scroll and view all Happn users’ profiles who are nearby.
 Meaning, you are able to like to chat up that good-looking stranger who caught your eye when you brushed past him earlier!
 If you’re the type who refreshes Instagram tags or check-ins in search of that one attractive stranger, this app is built for you.